2 + 2 = ?

-"2 + 2 = ?" is a single from The Bob Seger System on their debut album Ramblin' Gamblin' Man, released in January 1968, on Capitol Records.
+"2 + 2 = ?" is a single by the Bob Seger System from their debut album Ramblin' Gamblin' Man, released in January 1968 on Capitol Records.
 It is an anti-Vietnam War song.
-The title is a reference to 2+2=5 from 1984 by George Orwell.
+The title is a reference to the 2 + 2 = 5 mathematical falsehood of the novel 1984 by George Orwell.

 History

-Framed around a central, Animals-esque hard riff driven by bass guitar, bass drum, and a fuzz guitar line, "2 + 2 = ?" is an explicit protest against the United States' role in the Vietnam War and the drafting of young men to serve in it who will end up "buried in the mud, of a foreign jungle land."
+Framed around a central, Animals-esque hard riff driven by bass guitar, bass drum, and a fuzz guitar line, "2 + 2 = ?" is an explicit protest against the United States' role in the Vietnam War and the drafting of young men to serve in it who will end up "buried in the mud, of a foreign jungle land".
 It also captures the general generational divide of the time:

 And you stand and call me "upstart" ...

 I ain't saying I'm a genius;